The Zoya Factor (film): Production

 In an interview, director Abhishek Sharma described the film to Mumbai Mirror as "Cricket woven into a rom-com and touching on superstition and luck."
 The film is based on the novel penned by Anuja Chauhan.
 She has also written additional dialogues for the film.
 Initially, Shah Rukh Khan bought rights to film the movie.
 But since the project did not take off three years after, Red Chillies Entertainment lost the rights and in 2013, Pooja Shetty acquired the adaptation rights of The Zoya Factor.
 Nevertheless, Khan served as a narrator for the film.

 Filming

 Principal photography commenced in Mumbai on 29 August 2018.
-Dulquer Salmaan joined the cast from 31 August 2018.
+Dulquer Salmaan joined cast as the main lead role from 31 August 2018.
 The cricket sequences were filmed at DY Patil Stadium, Navi Mumbai.

 Soundtrack

 The music of the film is composed by Shankar–Ehsaan–Loy while lyrics are written by Amitabh Bhattacharya.

 Marketing and release

 Initially the release date as 5 April 2019 was announced for the film, which was advanced to 14 June 2019, for a release during the 2019 Cricket World Cup.
 But finally, it was slated to release on 20 September, post the Cricket World Cup by Fox Star Studios.
 In February, to promote the movie, Sonam Kapoor changed her social media handles to her character's name, 'Zoya Singh Solanki'.
 A first look poster giving the release date of the film was released on 23 May.
 Release of the Sonam Kapoor – Dulquer Salmaan starrer The Zoya Factor postponed from June to 20 September.
 The official promo of film was released on 24 August 2019 through which the launch date of the trailer of the film has also been announced.
 The video appears to have been inspired by teleshopping ads.
 It features actor Pankaj Dheer where he introduce the 'Zoya Kavach' and tells how it helped in bringing fortune in his life.
 With the unique promotional strategy the makers have introduced some more new products under the 'Zoya Kavach' ahead of the trailer release.
 Another promotional video was released which features a look alike of Indian cricket team captain who is seen praying to God and kissing his lucky charm – the Zoya locket before getting to the crease during a match.
 Many promotional videos were released by the makers where people shares different stories about Zoya Kavach which helped in bringing luck in their lives.
 The Zoya Factor was released in United Arab Emirates on 19 September 2019, a day before its India release.